enterspeedhq/enterspeed-docs/docs/tutorials/multilevel-navigation/3-going-further.md

 ---
 sidebar_position: 2
 title: 3.
-Recursive
+Going further
 ---

-# Recursive
+# Going further: Hamburger navigation

 If you have a more than one level of items, the schema will cover that as well.
-E.g. if you have something like this:
+E.g. if you need to create a hamburger navigation with deeper levels:

 ![Create source Enterspeed](/img/docs/examples/multilevel-navigation/cms-structure-multiple.png)